DSC-KIIT/project-halide-website/content/docs/Getting Started/Running and Compiling Halide.md

 ## Compiling HalideOS from Source

+This section will help you with setting up your development environment so that you can compile the code for HalideOS yourself and run it in an emulator.
+This is a good place to start if you are intersted in contributing code to the project.

 ### Dependencies

 It is recommended that you used a Linux based operating system for building HalideOS.
 The C/C++ development